 Using a narrow cup and closing your eyes as you sniff may help you smell the brew better.
 Professional tea tasters actually press their noses into brewed leaves to smell them.
 You don’t have to take it that far – just sniffing the leaves is fine – but smelling the leaves can be a very enjoyable and informative act to add to your tea tasting experience.

 Taste the Tea

 Finally, it’s time to taste the tea!
 To get the full taste of the tea, slurp it as you would slurp wine in a wine tasting.
 The goal is to spray a fine mist of tea over the entire palate and even the back of the throat.
-Just be careful not to choke on the tea!
+Just be careful not to choke!

 Observe the Mouthfeel